radicle-dev/radicle.xyz/_guides/protocol.md

 ### Running a Node

-To run a node and connect to the network, users install a Radicle *client*.
-Client software is lightweight and suitable for use on both end-user devices and seed nodes.
-The reference implementation can be found in the Radicle [heartwood][] repository, and is actively maintained by a small team of engineers.
+To run a node and connect to the network, users install Radicle client software that is lightweight and suitable for use on both end-user devices and seed nodes.
+The reference implementation can be found in the Radicle [Heartwood][] repository, and is actively maintained by a small team of engineers.

 <aside> Radicle's reference implementation is written in <a
 href="https://www.rust-lang.org/">Rust</a>, a high-performance, memory-safe